gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 your GitLab instance runs on (unless changed, should be the user `git`).
 This user will act as a "normal user" who fetches from the primary Geo node.

-1. Run the command below on each server that will be a Geo node, and leave the password blank:
+1. Run the command below on each server that will be a Geo node:

     ```bash
     sudo -u git -H ssh-keygen
     ```

-1. Get the contents of `id_rsa.pub` that was just created:
+1. Get the contents of `id_rsa.pub` the was just created:

     ```
+    # Omnibus installations
     sudo -u git cat /var/opt/gitlab/.ssh/id_rsa.pub

+    # Installations from source
+    sudo -u git cat /home/git/.ssh/id_rsa.pub
     ```

 1. Copy them to the admin area of the **primary** node (**Admin Area > Geo Nodes**).